moham-p/dev/docs/security/Defending Against XSS in React and JSP.md

 3. **Future-proofing** — requirements change; code should be resilient.
 4. **Consistency** — uniform escaping makes templates easier to audit and maintain.

----
-Here’s the concise version of the new section with just **SonarQube** mentioned:

----

-## Scanning for XSS in Legacy Frontends Like JSP
+## Enterprise-Ready Tools to Find XSS in Legacy JSP

-Manually spotting XSS vulnerabilities in large JSP codebases can be difficult.
-Tools like **SonarQube** help by automatically detecting insecure patterns — such as unescaped output with `<%= ... %>` or unsanitized user input.

-SonarQube supports Java and JSP, integrates into CI/CD pipelines, and highlights risky lines in your code.
-It's a valuable safety net when maintaining or auditing legacy frontend systems.
+Manually spotting XSS in large JSP codebases can be challenging, especially as projects grow and patterns become harder to track.
+This is where **SonarQube** (static application security testing, or SAST) helps — it analyzes source code to detect insecure patterns, such as unescaped `<%= ... %>` or unsanitized user input, and integrates into CI/CD pipelines to catch issues early. **Burp Suite** (dynamic application security testing, or DAST) complements this by scanning and probing a running application to uncover vulnerabilities that static analysis might miss.
+Using both static and dynamic testing together provides strong, complementary coverage when maintaining or auditing legacy frontend systems.

 ---